michaelsharpe/hashmap/README.md

 *  Edit and delete collections from side menu
 *  File and video upload on markers
 *  Landing page
+*  Fog
+*  Story engine
+*  Random marker generator from stack of Data bits and store of locations *
+*  Flat design interface
+*

 ## About us ##